Bambarello/VerticalMasternodeSetup/README.md

 ## Vertical Vnode Installation

 **NOTE:** This installation guide is provided as is with no warranties of any kind.
+This script absolutely ONLY works with Ubuntu 16.04.
+Do not attempt to insall with any other OS!

 **NOTE:** This newer version of the script (v1.1) does not ask for IP address or masternode genkey anymore.
 Instead the __script will detect VPS IP Address and generate Masternode Private Key (genkey) automatically__.
 It will also create a 2GB swap file.